 They love it.

-Soaked seed is another nutritious treat which our birds devour avidly.
+Soaked seed is another nutritious treat which my birds devour avidly.

 Any brand of canary seed will do although the pellets mixed in with some